Honeymoon Destinations in July

 Greece is a guaranteed winner, whether you choose a luxury hotel or a simple self-catering villa or apartment.
 For glamour and romance it’s hard to beat the chic hotels perched on cliff tops in Santorini.
 Check out Hotel Grace Santorini and these charming hideaway houses for two.

 For simpler pleasures, choose a less developed Greek island such as Alonissos where you’ll find cosy cottages and villas right on the beach including the lovely Sea Horse Cottage.
 I recommend GIC The Villa Collection which specialises in the lesser-known islands such as Paxos and Skopelos.
 One advantage of travelling in July is that you’ll be there before the French and Italians arrive.

 What could be more romantic than a honeymoon in Italy?
 The Amalfi coast is a beautiful destination with elegant restaurants, eye-popping views across the Bay of Naples and a dramatic coastline.
-Rent a villa or apartment for two with CV Travel and rent a car to explore Sorrento, the ruins of Pompeii and the mighty Vesuvius.
+Rent a villa or apartment for two with CV Villas and rent a car to explore Sorrento, the ruins of Pompeii and the mighty Vesuvius.

 From the coast you’ll be able to visit the chic island of Capri.
 Or why not go one better and stay there.
 The best address is the fabulous Capri Palace Hotel & Spa where previous guests include Gwyneth Paltrow and some suites have their own private pool and garden.

 Puglia in the south of Italy has fabulous uncrowded beaches plus historic towns and great food, and is home to the five-star Borgo Egnazia Hotel.
 It has just 63 rooms and suites – some with private swimming pools – set in 49 acres of ancient olive groves.